RRFayad/typescript-course/README.md

 #### Next Steps

-- With Webpack we can run this in lder browser (this runs only in Chrome and Firefox), and also budle it to make it with less files
+- With Webpack we can run this in lder browser (this runs only in Chrome and Firefox), and also bundle it to make it with less files

+## Section 11 - Webpack with TS

+- What is Webpack?
+- Example Setup

+#### What is Webpack?

+- Problem:

+  - When we open the network tab (without the webpack), we can see there's a bunch of http requests;
+    - The problem with that is a waterfall loading, which may slow down the project
+    - So we need to shrink the loading time with less http requests!
+That's where webpack comes into play!

+- Webpack (webpack.js.org)
+  - It's a tool to bundle our files together
+  - Benefits:
+    - Less files (and requests)
+    - Optimized ("minified") code (as small as possible = faster code)
+    - Don't need an extra dev server (like lite-server we were using)

+#### Installing Webpack & Important Dependencies